fczuardi/ec-site/wp-content/plugins/wp-livephp/readme.txt

 Donate link: http://bencemeszaros.com/donate/
 Tags: developer, live, autorefresh, theme, plugin, refresh, easy, development Requires at least: 2.6
-Tested up to: 3.4.2
+Tested up to: 3.5
 Stable tag: /trunk/

-Automatically refresh your browser if you change any files in your theme or plugins directory
+Automatically refresh your browser if you update a post, or change any files in your theme or plugins directory

 == Description ==